United States Treasury security: Zero-Percent Certificate of Indebtedness

 The "Certificate of Indebtedness" (C of I) is issued only through the TreasuryDirect system.
 It is an automatically renewed security with one-day maturity that can be purchased in any amount up to $1000, and does not earn interest.
 An investor can use Certificates of Indebtedness to save funds in a TreasuryDirect account for the purchase of an interest-bearing security.

 Government Account Series

 The Government Account Series is the principal form of intragovernmental debt holdings.
-The government issues GAS securities to federal departments and federally-established entities like the Federal Deposit Insurance Corporation that have excess cash.
+Federal program agencies may invest money not required for current program needs in Government Account Series securities held in government investment accounts.

 State and Local Government Series

 The State and Local Government Series (SLGS) is issued to government entities below the federal level which have excess cash that was obtained through the sale of tax-exempt bonds.
 The federal tax code generally forbids investment of this cash in securities that offer a higher yield than the original bond, but SLGS securities are exempt from this restriction.
 The Treasury issues SLGS securities at its discretion and has suspended sales on several occasions to adhere to the federal debt ceiling.